 by ECCL

-Most 5D/7D user will be looking at a teleconverter to extend the reach of their lens.
-Since there are quite a few teleconverters in the market and not many user are aware of the compatibility issue between the teleconverter and their lens, the following is an attempt to use as a quick reference guide.
+Most A-Mount users will be looking at a teleconverter to extend the reach of their lenses.
+Since there are quite a few teleconverters in the market and not many user are aware of the compatibility issue between the teleconverter and their lens, the following is an attempt to use as a quick reference guide until Dyxum website is updated with lens and teleconverter cross reference functionality.

 Note: Since this is my first attempt in writing something like this, please let me know if you have any question or found error in the guide and I'll continue to update it with latest information.